 Transactions in JVM

 Transactions recorded in JVM can behave in two ways depending on whether or not the transaction originated in a browser with the Plumbr Browser Agent.
-Every inbound request arriving to a JVM monitored by the Plumbr Java Agent performs a check to detect whether or not the Browser Agent was present.

 If no transaction is started in the end user’s browser, the transaction is started the moment it arrives to the JVM.
 This happens when: